Designing for a Web Design Agency

 Kate, why is there nothing on that phone screen?

 Well, dearest reader, that's because this project is under a Non-Disclosure Agreement (NDA), and the absence of the logo on this phone screen is my way of visualizing that to you.
-While I cannot disclose who the client is, I workied under Martin Ceisel, as he crafted content while I crafted high-fidelity prototypes.
+While I cannot disclose who the client is, I workied under Martin Ceisel, as he crafted content while I created high-fidelity prototypes.
 Here's some quick legal talk you can scroll past, and then let's jump right in.

 Due to this project being under an NDA, the client has been given an alias of, simply, The Client.
 Any usage of The Client's logo will be removed or blurred out.
 Respect of their privacy is of upmost importance to me; this case study is solely to give you, the reader, a glimpse into what my workflow looks like.